 MTD4VAT: No summaries are permitted when recording takings and purchases/expenses

-Julie Green, a VAT expert for CronerTaxwise, who we use for tax consultancy and for our HMRC Fee Protection Scheme, provides some very honest and practical details relating to record keeping under the new Making Tax Digital for VAT (MTD4VAT) process.
+Julie Green, a VAT expert for CronerTaxwise, who we used for tax consultancy and HMRC Fee Protection Scheme, provides some very honest and practical details relating to record keeping under the new Making Tax Digital for VAT (MTD4VAT) process.

 Under MTD4VAT businesses are required to record individual supplies made and received i.e. to record individual sales and their individual purchases/expenses.